Integrador-VoiceStyleTransfer/spanish-voice-style-transfer/README.md

 ## Results

-The movel M-3SS achieved the best perfermance in every single evaluated characteristic, as it can be seen in the following figure.
+The model M-3SS achieved the best perfermance in every single evaluated characteristic, as it can be seen in the following figure.
 The models which were trained with English and Spanish audios (M-TL and M-Chou+3) improved significantly the voice style transfer performance.

 ![](./src/img/modelo.png)\
 *Fig 4: performance per model*